top of page

 Building bots on Microsoft Teams

-I recently started down the rabbit hole of figuring out how to run bots and agents in Microsoft Teams.
+I recently started down the rabbit hole of running bots and agents in Microsoft Teams.
 There are many tools, SDKs, and frameworks that can help you get the job done.
 But which ones should you use?
 And which ones are outdated or deprecated?
 That’s what I hope to clear up in this blog post.

 Agent Framework, Semantic Kernel, AutoGen